- The promise of HaBrit HaChadashah (הבטחת הברית החדשה)

 With this vision of the Face of Avinu Shebashamayim brightly shining upon us and our faces reflecting the fullness of His Joy it seems appropriate to close this chapter with the blessing of Aaron (אהרון-Light-bringer).
 This gracious priestly blessing clearly reveals to us that our heavenly Father’s Face (the Face of Avi-Kavod) always and forever smiles upon us brighter than the brightness of the sun.
-Therefore, in Numbers 6:24-26, the high priest is instructed to say:
+Therefore, in Numbers 6:24-26, on behalf of G-d our Father does the high priest sing this blessing over us:

 יברכך ה’ וישמרך׃ יאר ה’ ׀ פניו אליך ויחנך׃ ישא ה’ ׀ פניו אליך וישם לך שלום׃